nimal1310/Obsidian_notes/Secure system engineering.md

 - The Bell–LaPadula model leverages mandatory access control: the model does not give users power to alter access control in the system manifested in a principle called *tranquility*.
 - BLP is multi-level security model that protect confidentiality.
 - It states information cannot leak to subjects who are not cleared for the information.
-[confidential policy](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.rose-hulman.edu/class/cs/csse442/current/notes/CIPoliciesNotes.pdf&ved=2ahUKEwib9vS40NCIAxXiSWwGHRvDLskQFnoECBwQAQ&usg=AOvVaw0T-3oZBdQ01KNkkZB_1BMC)
+- Strong tranquility - subject and object and compartment do not change
+- weak tranquility - subject or object and compartments don't change [confidential policy](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.rose-hulman.edu/class/cs/csse442/current/notes/CIPoliciesNotes.pdf&ved=2ahUKEwib9vS40NCIAxXiSWwGHRvDLskQFnoECBwQAQ&usg=AOvVaw0T-3oZBdQ01KNkkZB_1BMC)

 ## Unit 2 BASIC CRYPTOGRAPHY AND KEY MANAGEMENT